 Results in SERP totals can be inconsistent, which is understandable because it is not an exact science.

-SEMrush has been gamechanger for my business.
+Semrush has been a gamechanger for our business.
 I no longer go into my blogging and online copywriting tasks blindly.
-I want you to experience the satisfaction of having a clear keyword research plan of attack by properly using SEMrush and their set of great tools.
+I want you to experience the satisfaction of having a clear keyword research plan of attack by properly using Semrush and their set of great tools.